kcherr1/Fall2020_CSC403_Project/README.md

 Key bindings can be altered by changing the `KeyBindings` array in `FrmLevel.cs`.

 ### New characters and character select screen - John
 Users are met with a character select screen when opening the game.
 Depending on their choice, the character chosen will be used for the duration of their play time.
-Characters are: MrPeanut, Toucan_Sam, Doughboy, and Martin.
-The `FrmCharSelect.cs`
+Characters are: MrPeanut, Toucan_Sam, Doughboy, and Martin. `Program.cs` now calls on `FrmCharSelect.cs` rather than `FrmLevel.cs` now.